GIScience/climate-action-heating-emissions/README.START.md

 define.

 By now your plugin should be up and running on the climate action infrastructure.
-Because you are doing rigorous testing we can have trust in the code and be sure it works in deployment.
+Because you are doing rigorous testing, we can trust the code and be sure it works in deployment.

 **Please now delete this file.
 If you need to review these steps again in the future, you can access them from the [Plugin Blueprint](https://gitlab.heigit.org/climate-action/plugins/plugin-blueprint) repository.**

 ## Forking this repository (for admins)